 Amtrak trains without a cafe car.

 All Amtrak’s Acela.
-Long-distance and regional routes have a cafe car, but for five, it is listed below.
+Long-distance and regional routes have a cafe car but for five listed below.

-I often get asked about coffee on Amtrak, and as a coffee drinker, I understand!
+I often receive questions about coffee on Amtrak, and as a coffee drinker, I completely understand!

 Amtrak Cafe Car hours

-If you are boarding the train in the middle of the night, do not plan on any food service cars being open, so bring some snacks.
+If you board the train late at night, don’t expect any food service cars to be open, so be sure to bring some snacks.

 What Food Is Available From An Amtrak Cafe Car?